 Craft Cocktails, Beer and Dive Bars

 After dinner, have a drink.
 Although this area is home to many places to grab a craft cocktail, my personal favorite is Local 61, which has numerous craft beers.
 For those who love craft cocktails, visit the swank, Clover Club for a Manhattan and other classic drinks or walk to Henry Street for a drink at the quaint Henry Public.
 Wine lovers can spend an evening at either June or Congress on Court Street.
 However, if you're a fan of dive bars, you're in luck because Smith Street is packed with them.
+From Boat Bar to Camp, you can bar hop along this lovely block.
+Enjoy!

 Edited by Alison Lowenstein